rmarsch/JavaCodeTest/README.txt

 MAVEN

-1. Install the included junit archive (in lib/) to maven using the follow (replace the -Dfile path with the proper one for your system) mvn install:install-file -DgroupId=org.junit -DartifactId=junit -Dversion=4.1 -Dpackaging=jar -Dfile={PATH_TO_JUNIT.JAR_ON_YOUR_SYSTEM}

-2. Build the project (implicitly runs test) mvn package
+1. Build the project (implicitly runs test) mvn package

-3. Execute the jar file from the root folder java -jar target/CodeTest-1.0.jar
+2. Execute the jar file from the root folder java -jar target/CodeTest-1.0.jar

-4. Assuming no errors, output should be created in a new file ./outputFiles/output.txt
+3. Assuming no errors, output should be created in a new file ./outputFiles/output.txt

 5. diff -s outputFiles/model_output.txt outputFiles/output.txt